NickHastings/riverwm-utils/README.md

 ## Usage

 # cycle-focused-tags

+Change to either the next or previous focused tags.

-The script takes two arguments: the first being the direction next|previous, the second being the maximum number of tags at which the cycling should wrap back to the first tag (or to the last tag from the first tag).
+The script takes two arguments: the first is being the direction next|previous, the second being the maximum number of tags at which the cycling should wrap back to the first tag (or to the last tag from the first tag).

+If the second argument is omitted the maximum number of tags is assumed to be 32.
+If both arguments are ommited the direction, next, will be used.

 The script can be called using spawn in the users init file.
 For example:
 ```
 riverctl map normal Mod4 Up spawn "cycle-focused-tags previous 9"